mixxxdj/mixxx/README.md

 To get started with Mixxx:

-1. For live use, [download the latest stable version][download].
+1. For live use, [download the latest stable version][download-stable].
-2. For experimentation and testing, [download a development release][builds].
+2. For experimentation and testing, [download a development release][download-testing].
 3. To live on the bleeding edge, clone the repo: `git clone https://github.com/mixxxdj/mixxx.git`

 ## Roadmap